The Cost to Build a House in Massachusetts (2025)

 Get started on building your dream home

-If you’ve decided you want to build a new home rather than purchasing an existing home in Massachusetts, you should have a top agent on your side.
+If you’ve decided to build a new home rather than purchasing an existing home in Massachusetts, you should have a top agent on your side.
 An experienced real estate agent can help you find a building lot, whether you want to build a tract home or a custom home.
-Your agent can also help you find and work with a contractor to build your new home.
-You want to find both an agent and a contractor you feel comfortable with — and who keep open lines of communication.

-If you do decide to build a house, you should be prepared to wait.
+If you decide to build a house, you should be prepared to wait.
 Building a home from scratch takes at least six months, and possibly up to a year, Garcia warns.
 If the foundation isn’t started before freezing weather arrives in Massachusetts, the builder may have to wait until spring to start the house.

 Header Image Source: (Simona Stefanova / Unsplash)